avinetworks/avi-helm-charts/docs/AKO/openshift/objects.md

 In additon to the secure sni VS, for this type of route, AKO creates a redirect policy on the shared parent of the SNI child for this specific secure hostname.
 This allows the client to automatically redirect the http requests to https if they are accessed on the insecure port (80).

-### Secure Route insecureEdgeTerinationPolicy Allow:
+### Secure Route insecureEdgeTerminationPolicy Allow:

     apiVersion: v1
       kind: Route